Perl/PPCs/ppcs/ppc0036-viral-value-magic.md

 struct ScalarValueMagicFunctions {
     ..., /* existing fields, where shape == MGv2s_SCALARVALUE */
-    void (*infect)(pTHX_ SV *ssv, MAGIC *smg, SV *dsv, MAGIC *dmg);
+    void (*propagate)(pTHX_ SV *ssv, MAGIC *smg, SV *dsv, MAGIC *dmg);
 };
 ```

-The `infect` trigger function is used when copying the annotation from one SV into a different one.
+The `propagate` trigger function is used when copying the annotation from one SV into a different one.
 There are no other functions associated with other lifetime events on this magic shape.
 Annotations of this magic shape exist largely to store extra data; attached with a call to `sv_magicv2_add` and looked up again later using `sv_magicv2_find_by_funcs`.

 As this magic shape is strongly associated with the value stored in the SV, rather than the SV itself, it has quite different rules for copying, clearing, and performing other calculations than other magic shapes have.

-* When copying a value, this magic is propagated from the source to destination SV on calls such as `sv_setsv()` by invoking `infect`.
+* When copying a value, this magic is propagated from the source to destination SV on calls such as `sv_setsv()` by invoking `propagate`.

 * When clearing a variable, this magic is removed from the variable SV on calls such as `sv_undef()`.
 A `free` trigger function on the base magic may be invoked if present.

-* When calculating a new value as a result of one *or more* input values that have these annotations attached, the `infect` function on each annotation of each such value is invoked to copy it into the resulting destination.
+* When calculating a new value as a result of one *or more* input values that have these annotations attached, the `propagate` function on each annotation of each such value is invoked to copy it into the resulting destination.
 It may be that the result ends up with more than one annotation attached to it.

 * When a container variable is `local`ised, magic annotations of this shape are not copied into the new temporary container.